orianeido/QueryEngine/README.md

 # QueryEngine
-Answer for an housework for Student C#/.NET Backend Developer Position at Hibernating Rhinos
+Answer for an housework for Backend Developer Student Position at Hibernating Rhinos

 ### Question
 Given a data source such as: